Expansion joints in hyperbolic manifolds: Introduction

 One indication that the manifolds $ B^n$ should admit a nice theory for their hyperbolic structure comes from plotting horoball neighbourhoods of their cusps as shown for $n=3$ in \zcref{fig:borromean_7cpt_cusps}.
 Our horoball images were produced by \texttt{SnapPy}~\cite{SnapPy32}, and for detailed information on how to interpret these figures see Thurston~\cite{thurston98}.
 An important theme in this paper is that the expansion joint cone-deformations which we construct arise from structures that can be guessed from these figures.

 \zcref[S]{thm:main} is proved by first using the symmetries visible in the cusp diagram to decompose $ B^n $ into ideal right-angled octahedra and then deforming the induced fundamental polyhedron in $\H^3$.
 Decompositions of knot and link complements into right-angled octahedra are of independent interest in knot theory, due to their connections with number theory and the geometry of circle packings, see e.g.\ \cite{ibarra25,pinsky23,purcell09}.
-As an application of \zcref{thm:main}, we prove in \zcref{cor:unknotting_tunnel} that the upper unknotting tunnel of a highly twisted two-bridge knot can be cone-deformed from angle $ 2\pi $ to angle $0$; it is this application which originally motivated the definition of stacked Borromean rings.
+As an application of \zcref{thm:main}, we prove in \zcref{cor:unknotting_tunnel} that the upper unknotting tunnel of a highly twisted two-bridge knot can be cone-deformed from angle $ 2\pi $ to angle $0$ through pinched negatively curved metrics which have constant sectional curvature $-1$ in a neighbourhood of the cone singularity; it is this application which originally motivated the definition of stacked Borromean rings.
+This application generalises to all manifolds containing the sorts of expansion joints which we study.
+We also provide a fast proof of a conjecture of Sakuma, that any the upper unknotting tunnel of any hyperbolic two-bridge link can be cone-deformed from angle $ 2\pi $ to angle $0$ through \textit{hyperbolic} metrics, based on an idea supplied by the referee in the context of lantern manifolds.
+This is done in \zcref{rem:sakuma_conjecture}, but we believe this proof is probably known to some researchers already even though it does not seem to be in found anywhere in the literature.